amazon-science/iwslt-autodub-task/README.md

 ## Build dataset

-Depending on which model we want to run, we can create the corresponding dataset:
+Depending on which model we want to run, we can create the corresponding dataset ("text and noised binned segments -> phones and durations" is currently the strongest baseline):
 ```bash
 # text -> text
 python3 build_datasets.py --en en-text-without-durations --de de-text-without-durations